conceptualspace/yet-another-speed-dial/index.md

 Yes, just use Shift + Right-click on the speed dial to access the default context menu.

 ### Can I use YASD in a Chrome Incognito window?
-Unfortunately, Google Chrome does not allow extensions to change the new tab page of Incognito windows.
+Unfortunately, Google Chrome does not allow extensions to change the new tab page of Incognito windows (which is a questionable restriction since every other extension API is enabled).
 If you are a heavy user of Incognito mode, I would suggest trying Firefox, which does not have the limitation.

 ### Does YASD support Zen Browser?
 Yes, but you need to override the new tab popup for YASD to work: open `about:config` and search for `zen.urlbar.replace-newtab` and set it to `false`